Keeping Foster and Kin Parents Supported and Trained (KEEP)

 Population:

-(Note: This study uses the same sample as Chamberlain, et al., 2008 above.)
-Parents were randomly assigned to receive 16 weeks of training, supervision and support or to casework services as usual.
-The intervention used was KEEP (Keeping Foster Parents Trained and Supported), which is based on Multidimensional Treatment Foster Care (MTFC).
-Child exits from foster care were defined as occurring within 200 days of baseline and were based on foster parent report.
-Positive exits were defined as reunion with a parent or relative or adoption.
-Negative exits included another foster placement, more restrictive placement or running away.
-Analyses regarding the KEEP intervention found that those in the intervention group were nearly twice as likely to experience a positive exit, but were no more or less likely to experience a negative exit.
-However, children with a higher number of placements prior to the beginning of the study were more likely to have negative placements if they were in the control group but not if they were in the intervention group, which suggested a mitigating effect.
+The study used the same sample as Chamberlain et al. (2008).
+The purpose of the study was to examine the impact of a foster parent training and support intervention, Keeping Foster Parents Trained and Supported (KEEP) on placement changes and to determine whether the intervention mitigated placement disruption risks associated with children’s placement histories.
+Participants were randomly assigned to receive 16 weeks of training, supervision, and support or to casework services as usual.
+Measures utilized include administrative data from child welfare agency case workers.
+Child placement exits from foster care were defined as occurring within 200 days of baseline and were based on foster parent report.
+Positive placement exits were defined as reunion with a parent or relative or adoption.
+Negative placement exits included another foster placement, more restrictive placement, or running away.
+Results indicate that the KEEP intervention found that those in the intervention group were nearly twice as likely to experience a positive placement exit as the control group, but were no more or less likely to experience a negative exit as the control group.
+However, children with a higher number of placements prior to the beginning of the study were more likely to have negative placement exits if they were in the control group but not if they were in the intervention group, which suggested a mitigating effect.
 The authors note that 70% of the sample experienced no change in placement during the study period.
+Limitations include generalization of parenting effects to nonstudy foster children and lack of follow-up.

 Type of Study: Randomized controlled trial